 The reliability and resiliency of these communications networks have been proven during major storms.
 Indeed, utility communications networks typically remain largely operational during and after major storms, while other commercial communications systems can fail.
-For example, after the 2012 Derecho, these networks helped to reduce the duration of power outages significantly by automatically rerouting the flow of power to homes and businesses and by isolating faults on transmission lines from cascading further south into the mid-Atlantic States during the 2003 Northeast Blackout.
+For example, after the 2012 Derecho, these networks helped to reduce the duration of power outages significantly by automatically rerouting the flow of power to homes and businesses.
 Utility communications networks help to support security protocols to protect utilities from both cyber and physical attacks.